 Though termites have four wings, quite often it can look as if they have only one.
 This is because the wings of a termite swarmer stack on top of each other.
 The wings of carpenter ants stack in pairs.
 So, they will never appear as one wing when you examine them.

 Termites and carpenter ants are both classified as insects.
 That means they both have three body parts: the head, thorax, and abdomen.
 Here are some ways the bodies of these two pests differ:

 Termites appear to only have two body segments, even though they have three like other insects.
 This is because the thorax and abdomen look to be one segment.
 So, if the insect swarmer you are looking at appears to only have a head and a body, you may be looking at a termite.
-If it has three distinct Termite swarms are black in color.
+Termite swarms are usually black or dark brown.
 Quite often, carpenter ant swarmers will have a reddish tint to their otherwise black coloring.
 But, this isn't always the case.